CONTENTS 107 MATHEMATICS NEXT

 It is nature that is the immediate stimulus and motivation for the creation of various conceptual-mathematical relationships.
 The circular and exponential functions for example, arose from attempts to model oscillation and growth-decay patterns.
 Probability functions were devised as a means of modelling those aspects of nature where the causal process seemed to have a specific set of a several outcomes... as is the case when a die is thrown or a coin is tossed.
 If any observed general changes in the chaos of nature can be simplified, the devised mathematical patterns can be used to predict the course of the perceived natural pattern.

 Once attention is turned to the numbers themselves, which are used in the measuring processes, increasingly creative and complex computations of addition and subtraction result in the recurrence of specific patterns.
 Some numeric sequences have proved to be of such practical use that specific symbols like 'π', 'e', and 'δ' for example, are allocated to them.
 That is all they are.
-They are just numeric sequences resulting from tightly defined computation rules.
+They are just specific numeric sequences resulting from tightly defined computation rules.
 They are not ephemeral entities occupying some sort of virtual reality.
-Yet mathematicians continue to talk of 'discovering' a new number, as if it was just waiting out there hidden somewhere under a log or a table.
+Yet mathematicians continue to talk of 'discovering' a new number, as if it was just waiting out there hidden somewhere under a rotting log or a potting-shed bench.

 It can be quite tempting to suppose that some mathematical concepts are so pure and unchangeable that they can somehow be time independent entities.
 It may be claimed for instance that the concept of a triangle does not change with time and is thus a time independent concept.
 Firstly, this is to pretend that when a concept is contemplated time does not pass and memory is not an intrinsic element in the contemplation process.
 Secondly, even the meaning of the concept itself is not immutable... as is the case when we define a triangle to be formed by the intersection of 3 straight lines, and we are not at all sure what the meaning of 'straight' is.